-People who are disagreeable and different from yourself can be the people who’ll give you the most useful feedback, provided they care about your interests.
+People who are disagreeable and different from you can be the people who’ll give you the most useful feedback, provided they care about your interests.
 This is because they’ll tell it like it is, and have a different perspective.
-Prof. Adam Grant calls these people “disagreeable givers”.
+Professor Adam Grant calls these people “disagreeable givers.”

 To be satisfied, everything above is important.
 But you also need the absence of things that make work unpleasant.
 All of the following tend to be linked to job dissatisfaction.

 - A long commute, especially if it’s over an hour by bus.